Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 Constipation

-Fiber in food, adequate hydration, and physical activity are three things needed to prevent constipation.
-In case constipation happens, the following are OTC.
+Three things needed to prevent constipation are fiber in the food, adequate hydration, and physical activity.
+In case constipation happens the following are OTC.

 Don’t Get Radiation Sickness!